Hobby WIP Wednesday 1/29/20

 Hoping to have more magnetization and assembly done by next week!
 Then I’m likely going back to experimenting with some painting techniques on the 2nd-Edition Marines.
 I wanted to have a Kill Team roster done by now, but I want things done to a certain standard, and I have to give myself time to knock off the rust and try out new techniques.

 1. This entry was posted on Wednesday, January 29th, 2020 at 3:06 pm and is filed under Gaming, Hobby, LotR Middle Earth: Strategy Battle Game, Painting Miniatures, Warhammer 40K.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.